 Starring: For Jennifer Fraser, this is her debut role, Jon Gates, Farhang Ghajar, Christina Schimmel and Rich Piatkowski.

 My Thoughts on the Film

 I'm pleasantly surprised to find that this is Jennifer Fraser's début film as she has one of those faces that you feel like you've seen before.
-In point of view and found footage films, it’s usually one of the directors or writers names among the cast list as often happens with found footage, this time the actors go by their real names.
+In point of view and found footage films, it’s usually one of the directors or writers names among the cast.
+This time it’s actors/actresses and they go by their real names.
 I like that, it’s a nice touch of realism.

-I am a huge fan of found-footage style films.
-You either love them or hate them I find.
+I am a huge fan of this style of Film.
+Most, either love them or hate them.
 In this, Jennifer, has an almost addictive hold over the camera.
-She wants it to see.
+She wants the camera to see.
 She wants it to see everything.
 A tiny glimpse into her childhood reveals a very real fascination with video cameras that has bubbled underneath for some time.

-I found myself thinking about one of my favorite films, The Last Supper (1996) and saw mild undercurrents of some of its tone.
+At times I was reminded of a favorite film, The Last Supper (1996) and saw mild undercurrents of some of its tone.
 The difference between the two though, is The Last Supper gives some comedic relief in its reveals.
 There are lessons found within it. beats you up with a big stick and when you plead for some mercy, it hits you again.
 Capture Kill Release

-I couldn't help but love it for arriving at its intended destination as I felt that it set out to do exactly what it did.
+I couldn't help but love it for arriving at its intended destination.
+I felt that it set out to do exactly what it did.
 This movie humanizes the antagonists so much that it leaves a feeling of total disbelief.

 How can you not applaud it for that?

 I give Capture Kill Release 4 hardware store shopping sprees out of 5.